peterajordan/it-job-intelligence-platform/README.md

 # IT Job Intelligence Platform

-An automated IT job search and filtering platform designed to streamline job hunting workflows using APIs, automation, and Google Sheets integrations.
+AI-assisted IT career automation platform integrating:
+- Custom GPT agents
+- API job tracking
+- Automation workflows
+- Google Sheets integrations
+- Resume tailoring
+- Interview preparation

+---

-## Overview
+# Overview

 This project was created to help automate the process of searching, organizing, and prioritizing IT and cybersecurity job opportunities from external job APIs.

 The platform retrieves live job listings, filters relevant positions, removes duplicates, calculates opportunity fit scores, and exports results into Google Sheets for easier tracking and analysis.

+---

-## Features
+# Features

 - API-based job retrieval
 - Automated filtering of IT opportunities